bobmagicii/vscode-theme-dark-og/README.md

 NEVER GIVE UP, NEVER SURRENDER.

 Adds two themes, Dark OG and Dark OG Desat.
+The Desat version has had its colours desaturated by 8%.

 # Example: HTML